hegocre/NextcloudPasswords/README.md

 # Nextcloud Passwords

-**WARNING:** *This app is still in progress, and thus some features like password editing or creation are not done yet.*

 This app connects to a Nextcloud server with Passwords App installed, and displays its content on a user-friendly UI.
 It also acts as an AutoFill service to make logging in on Android devices easier.

 ## Screenshots